fingerskier/manthra/README.md

 # Manthra

+When the student is ready the teacher will appear.
+When the student is truly ready.
+  Tao Te Ching

 A smart person expresses less than 10% of what they think, A stupid person thinks about less than 10% of what they express.